-The Aged Care Commissioner (ACC) holds a statutory appointment and is independent of the Department of Health and the Agency.
-The ACC’s main function is to examine decisions made by the Scheme in relation to complaints about providers and to make recommendations to the Scheme arising from the examination (pt 6.6 Aged Care Act).
+The Aged Care Complaints Commissioner (ACC Commissioner) holds a statutory appointment and is independent of the Department of Health.
+The ACC Commissioner examines decisions made by the Aged Care Complaints Scheme in relation to complaints about providers and makes recommendations to this scheme arising from the examination (pt 6.6 Aged Care Act).

-A complainant may apply to the ACC for examination of:
+A complainant may apply to the ACC Commissioner for examination of:

-A provider may apply to the ACC for examination of:
+A provider may apply to the ACC Commissioner for examination of:

-•the Scheme’s decision to end a new resolution process, where a new resolution process has resulted from the ACC examining an issue and recommending that the Scheme undertake a new process, and the Scheme’s new resolution process has been ended because directions have been issued to the provider (where such directions were not issued as part of the original resolution process).
+•the scheme’s decision to end a new resolution process, where a new resolution process has resulted from the ACC Commissioner examining an issue and recommending that the scheme undertake a new process, and the scheme’s new resolution process has been ended because directions have been issued to the provider (where such directions were not issued as part of the original resolution process).

-An application must be made within 28 days of the applicant being notified in writing of the Scheme’s decision.
-If the ACC decides to examine the Scheme’s decision then, within 60 days, the ACC must either recommend that the Scheme not undertake a new resolution process or that it undertake a new resolution process.
+An application must be made within 28 days of the applicant being notified in writing of the scheme’s decision.
+If the ACC Commissioner decides to examine the scheme’s decision then, within 60 days, the ACC Commissioner must either recommend that the scheme not undertake a new resolution process or that it undertake a new resolution process.

-The ACC also has the power to examine complaints made about the Scheme’s processes for handling complaints under the Complaints Principles and to make recommendations to the Scheme arising from the examination.
+The ACC Commissioner also has the power to examine complaints made about the scheme’s processes for handling complaints under the Complaints Principles and to make recommendations to the scheme arising from the examination.